Claxl/2D-heat-simulation/readme.md

 # Parallel Computing
-This repo will contains all my exercise with grade about parallel computing
+This repo will contains a 2D heat simulation in different parallel language, leveraging parallel execution